byteface/domonic/docs/packages/javascript.rst

 Domonic: Javascript
 ===================

-There is a javascript package being started that mirrors the js API:
+There's a javascript package that mimics the js API:

 .. code-block :: python